An introduction to Coxeter polyhedra: Coxeter polyhedra

-The Coxeter diagram of a Coxeter $n$-simplex is quite peculiar: it has $n+1$ nodes and no dashed edges, and no thick edges if $n\geq 3$; by removing a node, that corresponds to some facet $F$, we get the Coxeter diagram of the link of the vertex opposite to $F$.
+The Coxeter diagram of a Coxeter $n$-simplex is quite peculiar: it has $n+1$ nodes and no dashed edges, and no thick edges if $n\geq 3$; by removing a node, that corresponds to some facet $F$, we get the (spherical or Euclidean) Coxeter diagram of the link of the (real or ideal) vertex opposite to $F$.

 The classification of Coxeter simplexes is due to Coxeter \cite{C} for $\matS^n$, $\matR^n$, to Lann\'er \cite{L} for $\matH^n$ in the compact case, and to Koszul \cite{K} and Chein \cite{Ch} in the non-compact case.
 They have altogether proved the following remarkable theorem.
-Recall that every Coxeter simplex in $\matR^n, \matH^n$ is automatically irreducible.
+Recall that every Coxeter simplex in $\matR^n$ or $\matH^n$ is automatically irreducible.